 The name Gnowangerup is derived from the Aboriginal word ‘Ngow,’ meaning Malleefowl.
 For thousands of years, the plains around Gnowangerup were home to the Goreng Noongars, evidenced by stone implements still found along the creeks.
 In the mid-nineteenth century, sandalwood cutters established camps in the area, but European settlement was slow until the completion of the railway line from Tambellup in 1912.

-Notable features include Bluff Knoll (the tallest peak for a thousand kilometres or more in any direction and most popular tourist attraction), and a silhouette called The Sleeping Princess which is visible from the Porongurup Range.
+Notable features include Bluff Knoll (the tallest peak for a thousand kilometres or more in any direction and the most popular tourist attraction), and a silhouette called The Sleeping Princess, which is visible from the Porongurup Range.